BrucesHobbies/energyMaster/README.md

 - Email
 - SMS text message to your cell phone

+An example Python script is included that plots the power cycles and consumption used by various devices over varying time periods such as 48-hours, 2-weeks, monthly, and yearly.

 Monitoring of device energy is done through a PZEM module.

 ![Figure 1: PZEM](https://github.com/BrucesHobbies/energyMaster/blob/main/figures/figure1.png)